saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium.md

 ### Step 3: Set Up Your App
 Use your own app, or grab the latest [Swag Labs App](https://github.com/saucelabs/sample-app-mobile/releases).

-On the [Sauce Labs App](https://app.saucelabs.com/live/app-testing), you can upload an .apk, .ipa, or .zip file, or use the API for [Mobile Application Storage](https://docs.saucelabs.com/mobile-apps/app-storage/index.html#uploading-apps-via-rest-api).
+On the [Sauce Labs App](https://app.saucelabs.com/live/app-testing), you can upload an .ipa file, or use the API for [Mobile Application Storage](https://docs.saucelabs.com/mobile-apps/app-storage/index.html#uploading-apps-via-rest-api).

 The easiest way to do this is to set environment variables for your Sauce username & access key, then use this command: